eze-kiel/shaloc/README.md

 You can also specify the IP addresse to share on, as well as the port with the same flags as before (`-i` and `-p`), and randomize the URI as well with `-r`.

 You can receive the zip file using the same command as for a single file.
-By default, it will also be named `out`.

 ### Share something a limited number of times